Find Affordable College Courses

 Danville, VA

-Averett University came in at #7 in this year’s edition of the Most Popular Journalism Bachelor’s Degree Schools in Virginia ranking.
-Located in the town of Danville, AU is a private not-for-profit school with a small student population.
+Averett University did quite well in this year’s ranking of the most popular places for journalism students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the distant town of Danville, AU is a private not-for-profit college with a small student population.

 Women make up 33% of the journalism majors at the school.